 Injection is triggered in a number of ways:

-- A field in a component class, autobuilt object, or service implementation class the @Inject annotation.
+- A field in a component class, autobuilt object, or service implementation class is annotated with @Inject.

 - A method parameter to a service builder method, a decorator method, or a contribute method (in a Tapestry IoC module class).